svenfuchs/gem-release/README.md

 ```
 -v, --version VERSION            Target version: next [major|minor|patch|pre|release] or a given version number [x.x.x]
--c, --[no-]commit                Create a commit after incrementing gem version
+-c, --[no-]commit                Create a commit after incrementing gem version (default: true)
--m, --message                    Commit message template
+-m, --message                    Commit message template (default: Bump %{name} to %{version} %{skip_ci})
     --skip-ci                    Add the [skip ci] tag to the commit message
--p, --[no-]push                  Push the new commit to the git remote repository
+-p, --push                       Push the new commit to the git remote repository
-    --remote REMOTE              Git remote to push to (defaults to origin)
+    --remote REMOTE              Git remote to push to (defaults to origin) (default: origin)
 -s, --sign                       GPG sign the commit message
+    --branch [BRANCH]            Check out a new branch for the target version (e.g. `v1.0.0`)
 -t, --tag                        Shortcut for running the `gem tag` command
 -r, --release                    Shortcut for the `gem release` command
     --recurse                    Recurse into directories that contain gemspec files
-    --file                       Full path to the version file
+    --file FILE                  Full path to the version file
+    --[no-]color
     --pretend
 ```